Guardians (2017 film): Reception

 The reception of Guardians was overwhelmingly negative.
-The film was almost universally panned in Russian media, such as Meduza, Afisha, Rossiyskaya Gazeta, and Mir Fantastiki, among others.
-It was mainly criticized for having a derivative plot, bad acting and direction, cheap CGI, plot holes and overall low quality, as well as comparisons of the film to Fantastic Four, another film that was critically panned.
+The film was almost universally panned in Russian media, such as Meduza, Afisha, Rossiyskaya Gazeta, and Mir Fantastiki, among others, It was mainly criticized for having a derivative plot, bad acting and direction, cheap CGI, plot holes and poor quality, as well as comparisons of the film to Fantastic Four (another film that was critically panned).
 Critics outside Russia were only slightly kinder to Guardians; however, the reviews in The Times of India, Birth Movies Death and Mid-Day were negative.
 In November 2017, RIA Novosti placed Guardians at the top of their list of the worst films of all time.